-Mr Park said he would start dropping 100,000 DVDs and USBs with the film by balloon in North Korea as early as next month.
+Mr Park said today he will start dropping 100,000 DVDs and USBs with the film by balloon in North Korea as early as next month.

-The North Korean defector said he was working with the US-based non-profit Human Rights Foundation, which was financing the making of the DVDs and USB memory sticks of the film with Korean subtitles.
+The North Korean defector said he is working with the US-based non-profit Human Rights Foundation, which is financing the making of the DVDs and USB memory sticks of the film with Korean subtitles.

-He said foundation officials planned to visit South Korea around January 20 to hand over the DVDs and USBs, and that he and the officials would then try to float the first batch of the balloons if weather conditions allowed.
+He said foundation officials plan to visit South Korea around January 20 to hand over the DVDs and USBs, and that he and the officials will then try to float the first batch of the balloons if weather conditions allow.

-“North Korea’s absolute leadership will be crumble if the idolisation of leader Kim breaks down.”
+“North Korea’s absolute leadership will be crumble if the idolisation of leader Kim breaks down,” the activist said.

 In October, the country opened fire at giant balloons carrying anti-Pyongyang propaganda leaflets floated by South Korean activists, trigging an exchange of gunfire with South Korean troops.

-Meanwhile Canadians will be able to watch The Interview by more conventional means when it is released in 27 cinemas tomorrow.
+Meanwhile Canadian will be able to watch The Interview by more conventional means when it is released in cinemas on Friday.